- With multiple touchpoints, it’s easier than ever to mix up your brand message and confuse customers.

 to branded content is a must

-Brands are not only driven by logical considerations – they’re also playing a part in an emotional experience (something I covered in a broader discussion on The CMO Show podcast this week.)
+Brands are not only driven by logical considerations – they’re also playing a part in an emotional experience (something I covered in a broader discussion on The CMO Show podcast.)

 There’s been much talk around creating an emotional connection with your customer.
 This doesn’t merely mean to make them ‘like’ your content.
 It means tapping into an underlying emotional need state that may not be immediately obvious.

 Customers who feel a genuine emotional connection with a particular brand generate disproportionate value for that brand.
 Those who are ‘fully connected’ emotionally are 52% more valuable to brands than customers who are ‘highly satisfied’, reports Harvard Business Review.

 We see this proven across categories.
 Andrex, for example, is one of the UK’s most famous brands.
 We know it better here as Cottonelle Kleenex, which made its toilet paper famous through advertising and marketing that featured bounding Labradors.
 It played into the underlying emotion of happiness – who wouldn’t be overjoyed at the sight of a puppy? – and led Andrex to become the UK’s biggest non-food selling brand in a grocery category worth more than £1 billion.
 Would you ever have thought consumers would be so loyal to toilet paper?
 I’m regularly surprised by the value to be captured in tapping into the underlying emotional possibilities in what might be thought of as ‘hygiene’ categories… from toilet paper to washing powder (Ariel’s recent ‘Share the Load’ campaign is another winner.)